Articles tagged: speech opening

 When you speak, does your audience get it?

-If your audience doesn’t grasp your message (and your topic is one you know they are interested in), you need to rethink the way you present it.
+If your audience doesn’t grasp your message (even though your topic is one you know they are interested in), you need to rethink the way you present it.
 You need to organize your ideas to promote understanding.

 The second Toastmasters speech project addresses organizing your speech.
 This article of the Toastmasters Speech Series examines the primary goals of this project, provides tips and techniques, and links to numerous sample speeches.